 Development of time management skills is essential when you are running your own business.
 Over the years, I've read nearly every book written on time management.
 You could say I'm sort of obsessed with the topic.
 I do actually enjoy reading about the various ways you can carve out time to do the things you need to do.
 Almost every book I've read has had some relevance to it.

 When I became a mom, boy!...did that time management knowledge come in handy!
 I will confess though, there were days where nothing I learned or knew helped.
 I just had to give in to my day and let it take me where it needed to go.
 But overall the biggest thing I learned is to make use of every minute of my day.

-As many moms out there can relate...I'm not JUST running a business.
-I am first a mom.
-Then, I have a house I need to keep clean and orderly as best as I can.
+As many moms out there can relate...I'm not JUST running a business, I am a mom, first and foremost.
+And then I have a house I need to keep clean and orderly as best as I can.
 Finally, there are other responsibilities like taking the baby in for her shots, getting the groceries, etc...
 Completing ALL of my tasks for the day requires lots of pre-planning.
 So, here are the top 4 time management tips from the tip jar.
 But the BIG tip from the jar today is...

-4. Figure out your larger goals, and the feelings and desires you want to manifest in your life.
-When you work towards something bigger, it makes the smaller tasks, that can seem minuscule, significant.
-Once a year, I go through my journals, my to do lists, and mind maps and I sit down to plan out what I want for the New Year.
-More money, more love, more happiness, I want to feel passion, full of life...I write all these things down and then I try to figure out just how I am going to make these things happen.
+Manifest - Figure out your larger goals.
+What do you want to manifest?
+When you let your goals be loftier, the seemingly miniscule tasks become more significant.
+Once a year, I go through my journals, to-do lists, and mind maps.
+And then I sit down to plan out what I want to manifest in the New Year.
+More money, love, happiness, passion, vibrancy...I write all these things down and then I try to figure out just how I am going to bring them to fruition.
 This becomes the basis of my weekly and daily task list.

 In honor of your Illumination,